wikitops/ansible_pip/README.md

 #### Deployment

-To deploy Pip on Vagrant instance, just run this command :
+To deploy Pip on the Vagrant instance, just run this command :

 ```bash
 $ vagrant up